High fructose corn syrup linked to diabetes rates - Click here

 In a statement responding to the JAMA report, the Sugar Association said the 1967 review was published at a time when medical journals didn't typically require researchers to disclose funding sources or potential financial conflicts of interest.
 The New England Journal of Medicine did not begin to require financial disclosures until 1984.

 The industry should have exercised greater transparency in all of its research activities, the Sugar Association statement said.
 Even so, it defended industry-funded research as playing an important and informative role in scientific debate.
 It said that several decades of research had concluded that sugar does not have a unique role in heart disease.
 Source: New York Times.
-See Pork Is A Four-Letter Word.
+Also see Pork Is A Four-Letter Word.

 The dangers of Aspartame (sugar substitute) is next.